a45hif/developer-docs/docs/btcli.md

 **Commands**:

-- `list`: Displays all the wallets and their...
+- `list`: Displays all the wallets and their corresponding hotkeys that are located in the wallet path specified in the config.
-- `swap-hotkey`: Swap hotkeys of a given wallet on the...
+- `swap-hotkey`: Swap hotkeys of a given wallet on the blockchain.
-- `regen-coldkey`: Regenerate a coldkey for a wallet on the...
+- `regen-coldkey`: Regenerate a coldkey for a wallet on the Bittensor blockchain network.
-- `regen-coldkeypub`: Regenerates the public part of a coldkey...
+- `regen-coldkeypub`: Regenerates the public part of a coldkey (coldkeypub.txt) for a wallet.
 - `regen-hotkey`: Regenerates a hotkey for a wallet.
 - `new-hotkey`: Create a new hotkey for a wallet.
 - `new-coldkey`: Create a new coldkey.
-- `create`: Create a complete wallet by setting up...
+- `create`: Create a complete wallet by setting up both coldkey and hotkeys.
 - `balance`: Check the balance of the wallet.
-- `history`: Show the history of the transfers carried...
-- `overview`: Displays a detailed overview of the user's...
+- `overview`: Displays a detailed overview of the user's registered accounts on the Bittensor network.
-- `transfer`: Send TAO tokens from one wallet to another...
+- `transfer`: Send TAO tokens from one wallet to another wallet on the Bittensor network.
-- `inspect`: Displays the details of the user's wallet...
-- `set-identity`: Create or update the on-chain identity of...
+- `set-identity`: Create or update the on-chain identity of a coldkey or a hotkey on the Bittensor network.
-- `get-identity`: Shows the identity details of a user's...
+- `get-identity`: Shows the identity details of a user's coldkey or hotkey.
-- `sign`: Allows users to sign a message with the...
+- `sign`: Allows users to sign a message with the provided wallet or wallet hotkey.
-- `swap_hotkey`: Swap hotkeys of a given wallet on the...
-- `regen_coldkey`: Regenerate a coldkey for a wallet on the...
-- `regen_coldkeypub`: Regenerates the public part of a coldkey...
-- `regen_hotkey`: Regenerates a hotkey for a wallet.
-- `new_hotkey`: Create a new hotkey for a wallet.
-- `new_coldkey`: Create a new coldkey.
-- `set_identity`: Create or update the on-chain identity of...
-- `get_identity`: Shows the identity details of a user's...

 ### `btcli wallet list`